HenrikBechmann/react-infinite-grid-scroller/README.md

 ![animation](demo/RIGSDemo.gif)

+# Compatible browsers

+RIGS works on Chrome, Microsoft Edge, and Firefox.
+It works on Safari MacOS, but not as well as on the other browsers.

 # Known issue

 RIGS does not work on Safari iOS (mobile), owing to Safari iOS's non-standard approach to scrolling.
-RIGS works on Safari MacOS, but not as well as on the other major browsers on MacOS (Chrome, MS Edge, and Firefox).

 There are no plans to address this issue in the short run.